chussenot/.dotfiles/README.md

-# dotfiles
+# Dotfiles

 This repository contains my personal configuration files for various tools and applications.
 Feel free to use any part of it that you find useful.

+I'm using the `zsh` shell for my day-to-day work...

 ## Installation